D$^3$FlowSLAM: Self-Supervised Dynamic SLAM with Flow Motion Decomposition and DINO Guidance: Related Work

 \subsection{Scene Motion Decomposition}

-\ywc{Scene motion estimation aims to obtain the 3D structure and 3D motion of dynamic scenes, and has received increasing attention for 3D perception.} Recently, several scene motion estimation methods have been proposed according to the type of input data, such as 3D point clouds~\cite{liu:2019:flownet3d, HPLFlowNet}, stereo images~\cite{huguet2007variational, vogel2013piecewise, zhang20013d}, or RGB-D images~\cite{hornacek2014sphereflow, hadfield2011kinecting, Lv18eccv, quiroga2014dense}.
-Comparatively few approaches have been studied for monocular scene motion estimation so far, as it is a highly ill-posed problem~\cite{brickwedde2019mono}.
-Here, we focus on monocular videos and the scene motion estimation can be regarded as optical flow~\cite{dosovitskiy2015flownet, ilg2017flownet, sun2018pwc, ranjan2019competitive}.
-Recently, a state-of-the art optical flow estimation method, RAFT~\cite{teed2020raft} has been proposed, but it does not consider the scene motion decomposition.
-EffiScene~\cite{Jiao_2021_CVPR} presents an unsupervised scene flow estimation method by jointly learning optical flow, depth, camera pose, and motion segmentation.
-Different from the forward and backward flow proposed by DF-VO~\cite{zhan2021dfvo}, we attempt to decompose the optical flow to a static field caused by the camera pose and a dynamic field caused by the objects' own motion, exploiting the properties~\cite{Baur2021ICCV} of the scene flow itself, which inherently separates every pixel into multiple moving agents and a large class of points that follow a same rigid motion.
+Scene motion estimation captures the 3D structure and dynamics of environments, gaining increasing attention in 3D perception.
+Various methods have been developed using different input data types, such as 3D point clouds~\cite{liu:2019:flownet3d, HPLFlowNet}, stereo images~\cite{huguet2007variational, vogel2013piecewise, zhang20013d}, and RGB-D images~\cite{hornacek2014sphereflow, hadfield2011kinecting, Lv18eccv, quiroga2014dense}.
+EffiScene~\cite{Jiao_2021_CVPR} jointly learns optical flow and motion segmentation for scene flow estimation.
+Monocular scene motion estimation remains less explored due to its highly ill-posed nature \cite{brickwedde2019mono}.
+We focus on monocular videos, framing scene motion estimation as the optical flow~\cite{dosovitskiy2015flownet, ilg2017flownet, sun2018pwc, ranjan2019competitive} problem.
+While RAFT~\cite{teed2020raft} is efficient in optical flow estimation, it doesn't consider scene motion decomposition.
+Based on these works, we decide to decompose optical flow into a static field from camera motion and a dynamic field from object motion, leveraging scene flow properties~\cite{Baur2021ICCV} to provide motion information for each pixel.